 Search engine optimization (SEO), along with email marketing, belongs to the oldest digital marketing techniques.
 Traditionally, search engine optimization was approached as a relatively technical matter, driven by a focus on how search engine algorithms work and how to get ‘link juice’.

 Things have changed, however and the focus is increasingly on the question, task, context and customer experience of people looking for answers using search engines.
-As usual it’s always about a good mix and integrated marketing approach with the user/customer first.
+Because looking for answers and whatever else they might be searching for is the reason why people use search engines to begin with.
+Sounds obvious enough but it’s often forgotten.
+So, as usual it’s always about a good mix and integrated marketing approach with the user/customer first.
 This isn’t new: in the end a customer-centric, connected and integrated approach always prevailed, in SEO as well and good SEO practitioners knew that.
 What has changed is that everyone needs to get that now and focus on the customer and business objectives in a broader perspective.
 And realize that search will change a lot in coming years.

 Unfortunately customer objectives and real business objectives are not translated enough into metrics to gauge the success of search engine optimization.
 In the State of Search Marketing 2013 report by Econsultancy and SEMPO, traffic volume by far ranks first as used metric, again showing the traffic mindset we all too often still herald and the inability to look at the broader customer/business perspective from a measurement/strategy perspective.